randallmitchell/Android-Q-Project-Template/playbooks/README.md

 # Playbooks

-Playbooks define step-by-step processes for common Android development tasks within this project.
-Each playbook includes requirements gathering, execution steps, and validation criteria.
+Playbooks provide a structured approach to AI-assisted development in this project.
+They represent a clear communication protocol that helps optimize both the AI agent's processing efficiency and the developer's time investment.

 ## What is a Playbook?

 A playbook is a structured guide that:
 - Defines the steps for a specific developer task
-- Specifies requirements needed before execution
+- Specifies roles and context needed for AI execution
-- Provides templates for gathering those requirements
+- Includes requirements gathering through guided questions
 - Can be executed through Amazon Q Chat integration
+- Can be created for one-time tasks or reusable workflows

+See [Playbook Philosophy](../docs/playbook-philosophy.md) for detailed benefits and approach.

 ## Available Playbooks